| Melbourne — loading...

 The Best Coffee in Windsor

-Windsor doesn’t mess around with its coffee.
+Windsor does not mess around with its coffee.
 This is the stretch of Chapel Street where the tourism crowds thin out and the real Melbourne kicks in — the one that actually cares about extraction times and milk texture.
 Forget the flashy storefronts up in South Yarra; the Windsor coffee scene is where substance beats style, and a $4.50 flat white from a no-name roaster will genuinely ruin you for everything else.

-Here’s where to get the best cup in Windsor right now.
+Here is where to get the best cup in Windsor right now.

 1. Fourth Chapter